access-ci-org/access-ci-ui/public/api/cider_README.txt

 ##

-The ACCESS Resource Catalog efforts needs to display resource information organized by resource groups, where resource groups are made up of 1 or more tightly coupled resources at an RP.
+The ACCESS Resource Catalog efforts needs to display resource information organized by resource groups, where resource groups are made up of 1 or more tightly coupled resources.

 The above design would be applied to this example as follows:

 1) Associate all bridges2 related resources to a shared resource group These resources (info_resourceid)
         - bridges2-em.psc.access-ci.org
         - bridges2-gpu-ai.psc.access-ci.org
         - bridges2-gpu.psc.access-ci.org
         - bridges2-ocean.psc.access-ci.org
-    - bridges2-rm..psc.access-ci.org
+        - bridges2-rm.psc.access-ci.org
-   Would all be associated with group (info_groupid): bridges2.psc.access-ci.org
+    Would all be associated with group (info_groupid):
+        - bridges2.psc.access-ci.org

+    See an example of these mappings in the file: cider_resource_groups.json

 2) Associate resource groups with the ACCESS Resource Catalog view These resource groups (info_groupid):
         - aces.tamu.access-ci.org
         - bridges2.psc.access-ci.org
         - expanse.sdsc.access-ci.org
         - <many more groups>
-   Would all be associated with the group view (info_groupviewid): resource-catalog.access-ci.org
+   Would all be associated with the group view (info_groupviewid):
+        - resource-catalog.access-ci.org

+    See an example of these mappings in the file: cider_view_groups.json

 ##
 ## Persona Interfaces